 Rough Time to the Top: 4 hours

 Almost sounds poetic doesn’t it?
 Ben Nevis from Glen Nevis.
 Although can you really call it a rhyme if it’s the same word?
-We reckon Shakespeare would probably get away with it.
-A glen is essentially a valley with a river running down it, so funnily enough the River Nevis runs below Ben Nevis.
+We reckon Rabbie Burns could've made it work, though.
+If you don't know, a glen is essentially a valley with a river running down it, so funnily enough the River Nevis runs below Ben Nevis.

 Start from Glen Nevis Youth Hostel.
 Cross the road and then a wooden bridge over the River Nevis.
 The path is wide, well made and clearly marked with wooden signposts down here.
 Head up to where the contouring path from Achintee House meets the one you’re on.
 You could start your walk from the other end of that path, if you preferred.
 It’s a little longer, but less steep.